gcccheng/oogway/index.md

 Work on variety of project with clients, including

+`project`
-1. Test, install, troubleshooting, maintain Microsoft Defender on large scale of Linux machines.
+***Test, install, troubleshooting, maintain Microsoft Defender on large scale of Linux machines.

+adasdfasdf

+`project`
-2. Provision and manage physical or virtualized servers using Red Hat Satellite.
+***Provision and manage physical or virtualized servers using Red Hat Satellite.

+asdfasdf

 3. Adminstrate Satellite + VMWare + Red Hat Enterprise + Openshift infrastructure with Ansible.